• Podcast

 Education is so important and can be such a great way to help work through fears.
 If you want to learn more about childbirth, hypnobirthing is an education course that covers great ways to cope through fear and childbirth.
 Find an online childbirth class to fit your needs and schedule.

-If you are planning a VBAC, we have created an incredible self-paced online VBAC preparation course that can continue to help you work through fears and anxiety surrounding your VBAC.
-This course will help educate you and your partner in all areas of VBAC.
+If you are planning a VBAC, we have created an incredible self-paced online VBAC preparation course that will help you work through fears and anxiety surrounding your VBAC.
+This course will help educate you and your partner in all areas of VBAC and give you the confidence to move forward in planning the birth YOU desire.

 If you have a birth coach or doula, we have also created a birth professional VBAC course with them so you both can be on the same page and work through the activity sheets and fear release activity together.